Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Interfaces > Interface Assignments

-That should be enough to allow Diagnostics to curl Italy.
+That should be enough to let Diagnostics curl to Italy.

 Successfully connected to NordVPN through WireGuard on pfSense